Making Decisions under Model Misspecification: Additional material

 \subsection{Non-convex set of structured models}

 Let us consider two decision makers who adopt criterion (\ref{eq:entropic-criterion}), the first one posits a, possibly non-convex, set of structured models $Q$ and the second one posits its closed convex hull $\overline{\operatorname*{co}}\,Q$.
 So, the second decision maker considers also all the mixtures of structured models posited by the first decision maker.
 Next we show that their preferences over acts actually agree.
+We deal with the case $\lambda \in(0,\infty)$, being $\lambda=\infty$ trivial.
 It is thus without loss of generality to assume that the set of posited structured models is convex, as it was assumed in mostly of the main text.
 Before doing so we prove formula (\ref{eq:dual-entropy}).
 Observe that given a compact subset $Q\subseteq \Delta^{\sigma}$, be that convex or not, we have

 where $\phi_{\lambda}\left( t\right) =-e^{-\frac{1}{\lambda}t}$ for all $t\in \mathbb{R}$ where $\lambda>0$.

 \begin{proposition} If $Q\subseteq \Delta^{\sigma}$ is compact, then for each $f\in \mathcal{F}$